 3. Use Supplemental Lighting

-Providing artificial lighting is helpful if your plants lack a bright corner, in the house.
-Consider using fluorescent bulbs that are designed to emit full spectrum light for optimal plant growth.
-Install the fluorescent tubes about 6-9 inches above your air plant and let it glow for approximately 12 hours every day.
+Providing artificial lighting is helpful if your plants lack a bright corner in the house.
+Consider using fluorescent bulbs that are designed to emit full-spectrum light for optimal plant growth.
+Install the fluorescent tubes about 6-9 inches above your hanging air plants and let them glow for approximately 12 hours every day.
 To learn more about artificial lighting for air plants, check out this informative article!

 4. Dunk, Don’t Spritz

-You know your beloved air plants have fallen prey to rot when you notice the roots or crown turn brownish-gray and slimy.
+You know your beloved plants that clean the air have fallen prey to rot when you notice the roots or crown turn brownish-gray and slimy.
 In case the rot lies on the roots only, just cut off the rotten roots.
 This will prevent the healthy ones from succumbing in the same fashion.
 Crown rot is fatal.
 Air plants with crown rot should be discarded and substituted with fresh and healthy ones.
 Here’re some helpful tips you can read.

 6. Recognize Fertilizing Needs

-Air plants are picky about fertilizers and don’t like to be over fertilized.
-Use a liquid, water-based fertilizer once in a month in the growing season.
-Choose a fertilizer available especially for air plants.
-Mix it in the water to the half strength of suggested dose to feed at the time of the watering schedule.
+Air plants are picky about fertilizers and don’t like to be over-fertilized.
+Use a liquid, water-based air plant fertilizer once a month in the growing season.
+Choose a fertilizer available, especially for air plants.
+Mix it in the water to the half strength of the suggested dose to feed at the time of the watering schedule.
 You can also mist the fertilizer!

 7. Provide Ample Air Circulation

-Air plants require good air circulation as it helps to keep them dry between the watering spells, without proper air circulation and due to the high moisture content in the air they can develop unsightly brown spots indicative of crown rot.
+Air plants require good air circulation as it helps to keep them dry between watering spells; without proper air circulation and due to the high moisture content in the air, they can develop unsightly brown spots indicative of crown rot.
 Growing air plants in a terrarium?
 So how to hang air plants for best circulation?
 Ensure that display containers, such as glass globes or terrariums, have openings or ventilation to allow proper air circulation.